 The clean can be done as a pure strength movement in the lower rep ranges or for maximum fat-burning you can do it for reps.

 - Walking Lunges

-Lunges are a great way to really feel a burn throughout your entire lower body but especially your glutes.
-Walking lunges simply means that continuously move forward opposed to pushing yourself back up, meaning that you can do them faster and more efficiently, leaving little room for rest and burning the most amount of calories possible.
+Lunges are a great way to feel a burn throughout your entire lower body but especially your glutes.
+Walking lunges simply means that continuously move forward as opposed to pushing yourself back up, meaning that you can do them faster and more efficiently, leaving little room for rest and burning the most amount of calories possible.

 Walking lunges can be done with the barbell placed upon your back or by holding either dumbbells or kettlebells by your side.
 The added advantage to the latter option is that it works your grip and upper back.
 You can also hold just one weight to put you a little off balance and force your core to engage that little bit more.

 Think of the swing as an explosive standing version of the barbell hip thrust, building strength, and power in the hips which transfers over to a variety of other movements including both the squat and deadlift.
 It’s also a great movement for completing a high amount of reps as you can build up speed and momentum, hence why it’s so often included in HIIT routines.

 If you haven’t already guessed, the only piece of equipment you need for this movement is a kettlebell.
 Due to the diversity of the kettlebell, you can easily switch between other movements such as the clean, snatch, overhead press, and squat, too.
 This makes it perfect for when you’re in a pinch for time but want to fit in a lot of exercises.